 Culturally, we ignore this fact and categorize people into a binary of male and female.
 Sex is simplified by this binary, but the reality is not so cut and dry.
 And while it’s okay to use “female” or “male” as an identity, it’s important to understand the spectrum of sexual variation and gender expression and to distinguish the two.

 Knowing the difference will help you better understand the many different kinds of people in the world and your community, and will improve your relationship with yourself and others.

 Sex is biological and there is variation in sexual makeup among people.

-Your biological sex refers to your chromosomal makeup, your internal and external genitalia, and your hormone function.
+Your biological sex refers to your chromosomal makeup, your internal and external genitalia, and your hormonal function.
 All of these things make up who you are, how you develop in the womb, and what happens when you hit puberty.

 The 23rd chromosome is the alleged deal-breaker here; this last chromosome is either an X or a Y. This is what doctors have historically used to decide which gender to assign the babies they deliver: male or female.

 XX is female, and XY is male.
 But the misconception is that it stops there.

 Sometimes chromosomal variation results in XXY, X, or XXX.
 Or changes in specific genes (which make up chromosomes) alter how sex organs develop.

 Genitals aren’t so different after all.